Sukmawati Sukarnoputri: Education

-Sukmawati attended elementary and junior high school at Sekolah Rakyat Cikini in Jakarta, graduating in 1967.
+Sukmawati attended elementary and junior high school at Sekolah Rakyat (SR) Cikini in Jakarta, graduating in 1967.
 In 1969, she graduated from State Senior High School 3 Teladan.
-She attended the Dance Academy of the Jakarta Arts Education Institute (LPKJ) from 1970-1974.
-In 2003, she enrolled in international relations at Jakarta’s Bung Karno University.
+She attended the Dance Academy of the Jakarta Arts Education Institute (LPKJ) from 1970–1974.
+In 2003, she enrolled as a student of the Department of International Relations (HI) in the Faculty of Social and Political Sciences (Fisip) at Jakarta’s Bung Karno University.

 Political career

-In 1998, following the fall of Suharto, she revived the Indonesian National Party (PNI), which was renamed PNI Supeni and competed in Indonesia’s 1999 general election, winning only 0.36% of the vote.
+In 1998, following the fall of Suharto, she revived the Indonesian National Party (PNI), which was renamed PNI Supeni (or Soepeni) and competed in Indonesia’s 1999 general election, winning only 0.36% of the vote.
 Being ineligible to contest future elections because of its poor performance, the party changed its name to PNI Marhaenisme in 2002 and Sukmawati was appointed chairwoman.
 The party received 0.81% of votes in the 2004 general election, winning just one seat in parliament.
 In the 2009 election, the party won just 0.3% and lost its only seat.

-High school diploma case
+Alleged fake diploma

-The Election Supervisory Board (Bawaslu) reported Sukmawati to the National Police in July 2009, alleging she had falsified her high school diploma when registering as a legislative candidate for the Marhaenism Indonesian National Party.
+On November 13, 2008, Sukmawati was named as a suspect in a fake diploma used as a requirement for the 2009 Indonesian legislative election candidacy of a Member of the House of Representatives candidate from PNI Marhaenisme for the electoral district of Bali.
+The Election Supervisory Board (Bawaslu) then reported Sukmawati to the National Police in July 2009, to open an investigation alleging she had falsified her high school diploma when registering as a legislative candidate for the Marhaenism Indonesian National Party.
+She used a photocopy of a diploma from SMA 3 Jakarta graduated in 1970, but it was not legalised.
+The school refused to legalise it because it stated that Sukmawati only attended school until second grade (grade 11) and did not attend school after marriage.
+She was only named as a suspect and not detained in this discontinued case.
+It was previously known that in the 2004 Indonesian legislative election, she used a certificate from SMA 22 Jakarta graduated in 1969 so she had two certificates with different graduation years.
 Police in August dropped the case, saying there was a lack of evidence as the school's records had been destroyed by a fire in 2007.
+Sukmawati withdrew her candidacy due to this case.

 Memoir

 In 2011, Sukmawati wrote a memoir about the 15 years she lived at the Merdeka Palace, called Creeping Coup d'Etat Mayjen Suharto (The Creeping Coup d’Etat of Major General Suharto).
+The book reveals the story of Sukmawati's life since she was born in Merdeka Palace and tells her historical testimony regarding the coup against Sukarno in 1965–1967.

 She believes Suharto and other members of the military conducted a coup against Sukarno by using the Order of March 11, 1966.
 She said she cannot forgive Suharto for human rights violations that occurred in the aftermath of the coup.